N01-r0/Hy03-Nav-3P/README.md

 - Reboot

 # Uninstall
-- Simply uninstall the apk, reboot & you're back to stock
+- You can uninstall the apk or via lsposed & then reboot.

 # Please be advised that this is still in testing phases so some compatability might not work.
 Test on your own accord.